What is Counselling?

 What do I say?

 It's up to you: sometimes there is silence because you may require time to collect your thoughts; at other times you may find yourself saying things you had not expected to say.
-It is Verity's job to help you explore the matter and to refer to you to clarify understanding.
+It is my job to help you explore the matter and to refer to you to clarify understanding.

 Will the counsellor give me advice?